gcormier9/GRun/README.md

 ![GRun Cover Image](/doc/GRunCover.png)

+## How to use
+1. Press the button to view the activity list
+2. Select an activity
+3. Select the activity settings.
+4. Select Data Screens
+5. Depending on your watch model:

+vivoactive3/4

+- Select Layout, and select 1
+- Select Screen 1 > Edit Data Fields, and select Connect IQ > GRun

+fenix5

+- Select a data screen to customize.
+- Select Layout, and select 1
+- Select Field 1, and select Connect IQ > GRun

 ## Description
 Highly configurable datafield where you can select up to 10 fields to display.
 If less fields are configured, the field area on each line will automatically expand.
 The second and third row display a header field with the value.
 The Header fields can be positioned Top/Top, Top/Bottom or Bottom/Top.